joshualoscar/centos-offline-repo/README.md

 At this point you should be placed inside of the docker

-=== Inside the docker ===
+# Inside the docker or start here on a local machine
-Once you are inside of the docker, you will need to install a few packages.
+You will need to install a few packages.

 ```
 yum install yum-utils.noarch epel-release.noarch ntfs-3g ntfs-progs createrepo -y